 Academy Award-winning "Milk" screenwriter Black authored the play that utilizes the original transcripts from the 2010 Perry v.
 Schwarzenegger case, which sought to overturn the 2008 voter-approved Prop.
 8 legislation that denied same-sex couples the right to marry.
 The trial ultimately led to a California federal judge's ruling that Prop.
 8 was unconstitutional and unfairly discriminated against homosexuals.

+The presentation, which raised over $2 million for marriage equality, was also live streamed on Youtube.
 The cast is led by Golden Globe Award winner and Academy and Emmy Award nominee Brad Pitt as United States District Chief Judge Vaughn R. Walker, who found Proposition 8 unconstitutional after presiding over the historic 12-day public trial; Academy and Golden Globe Award winner and Emmy, and Award nominee George Clooney and Emmy and Golden Globe Award winner Martin Sheen as Plaintiffs' lead co-counsel David Boies and Theodore B. Olson, the renowned attorneys who notably faced-off in Bush v.
 Gore.